Ying Chen divides her time into "Busy days" and "Empty days":

 In the "Opinions" page, we welcome your comments and ideas, and will share some online source documents complimentary to this site.

-The site is renewed at the end of each month.
-It is designed for no more than 15 minutes of the reading time.
-The contact remains available for about two months or more.
+The site is renewed usually near the the end of each month.
+It is designed for no more than 15 minutes of reading time.
+Due to the limited web space, the content remains available for about two months or more.

 Poetry belongs to EVERYONE.
 We hope that many people would enjoy reading and also writing, in ANY PREFERRED LANGUAGES, the poems in Qing Ping form, accompanied sometimes, when and if possible, with the image of a drawing, a painting, or a photograph.